jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 and “Additional Political Subdivision” but because the vast majority of addresses will be US addresses, the naming follows the most common US pattern.
-The same logic applies to the “postal code” element that retains the element name ZIP.
+The same logic applies to the “postal code” element that retains the element name `ZIP`.

-The defining difference between InternationalAddress and USAddress is the looser definitions of ZIP and CountryCode both of which are simple strings.
-CountryCode is any three-character string.
-(This could have been a huge RegEx of all known country codes but would have created maintenance issues.)
-ZIP can be any string because different countries use very different formatting of postal codes.
+The defining difference between `InternationalAddress` and `USAddress` is the looser definitions of `ZIP` and `CountryCode` both of which are simple strings. `CountryCode` is any three-character string.
+(This could have been a huge RegEx of all known country codes but would have created maintenance issues.) `ZIP` can be any string because different countries use very different formatting of postal codes.

 It is interesting that the US address vs. international address issue is very similar to that of natural person vs. legal person.
 Address is defined in slightly different ways in different places by using defined complex types.
-Person’s definition is changed by overwriting it in the Veterinarian definition rather than by defining two distinct complex types.
+Person’s definition is changed by overwriting it in the `Veterinarian` definition rather than by defining two distinct complex types.
 The effect is identical in each case.
 Once again this can be partly explained by the time over which development has taken place and the workgroup’s preference for leaving things alone.
 Either of these